-Goal 1: Prepare graduates to become competent, entry-level dietitians to meet employment needs for the state and nation.
+Goal 1: Prepare graduates for supervised practice leading to eligibility for the CDR credentialing exam to become competent registered dietitian Nutritionists, to meet employment needs for the state and nation.

 Goal 2: Prepare graduates who demonstrate lifelong learning, effective problem solving, teamwork, and a commitment to Christian leadership and service to the community and profession.